- What do I do if the pin code doesn't work?

 - Is it a spur, socket, isolator etc that is needed?

 We would require a standard 13a Switched Fused Spur.

 The socket would generally be installed within a 500 x 500 x 250 mm lockable enclosure, with mounting backplate, which would be mounted at a high level above the controlled gate.
 Ideally, the spur would be mounted at the foot of enclosure, so we do not have any isolation issues when we come to connect our panel.

 Very minimal, we are running 12v at a max 2a output.

 We do not require this for our equipment; however, you may wish to include this within your installation.

 - When is it completed by?

 The mains will need to be available prior to the entry equipment installation date.
-If the mains supply at the site is difficult, we do have venues running the system from a solar powered solution.
+If the mains supply at the site is difficult, we do have venues running the system from a solar-powered solution.
 For more details on this please get in contact.

-We endeavor to maintain a high level of communication with sites if for any reason the system fails, however, in the case this happens after hours, please use the manual override code to allow access.
+We endeavour to maintain a high level of communication with sites if for any reason the system fails, however, in the case this happens after hours, please use the manual override code to allow access.